KomoGit/J.M.T.W.C/README.md

 - Determine depth of crawl for bots,
 - Press enter and let the magic happen.

+## Current Known Bugs
+- Crawler when facing phone numbers crash out because it is not a viable URL.

 ## Lisence
 You can modifiy and use the project as it is GPL-3 Lisence.
 As free as it gets when it comes to FOSS.